spacegoing/Gym/docs/how-to-faq.md

 ```

 ## Uploading with Pull Request workflow
 When uploading to an organization repository where you don't have direct write access (e.g., nvidia/), use the `+create_pr=true` flag to create a Pull Request instead of pushing directly.
-You can also customize the commit message and description:
+You can also customize the commit message and description.

+If you want to specify the revision (branch name), you can add the `+revision={your branch name}` flag.
+Excluding `create_pr` (or setting it to `false`) assumes you are committing to an existing branch.
+Including it assumes it will be a brand new branch.

 ```bash
 ng_upload_dataset_to_hf \